dramsvnr/tfrepo/03-Variables/02variable_assignment.md

 **Method 2 — Variable Definition Files**

 Terraform can load variable values from special files.
+#These variable definition files are auto loaded
+## terraform.tfvars
+## terraform.tfvars.json
+## *.auto.tfvars
+## *.auto.tfvars.json
+# all other definitionfiles should be passed along like below
+terraform plan -var-file 'dev_env.tfvars'
-✔ Use a default file like `terraform.tfvars` or any `*.auto.tfvars`:
+✔ Use a default file like `terraform.tfvars` or any `*.auto.tfvars`:Terraform will look for these automatically.
 ```hcl
 terraform plan
 terraform apply
 ```
-Terraform will look for these automatically.

 ✔ Use a custom `.tfvars` file — specify with `-var-file`:
 ```hcl
 terraform plan -var-file="dev_env.tfvars"